Austin Christmas Lights 2022

-NOTE: It’s probably no surprise that all dates are tentative due to the pandemic.
-Thanks for adhering to all COVID-19 safety precautions required by the event or activity you are participating in.
+NOTE: Thanks for adhering to all COVID-19 safety precautions required by the event or activity you are participating in.

 37th Street Lights

-Semi-dormant for a few years, the greatest most wonderful DIY Austin street of lights has made a resurgence the last couple of years.
+Semi-dormant for a few years, the greatest, most wonderful DIY Austin street of lights is back.
 Generally mid-December until Christmas, but some folks leave it up much longer.
 37th Street and Guadalupe.
 Sunset until 11-ish.
 You can drive down it but you’re going to miss all the detail and that’s what makes it fun.
-CANCELLED

 The Trail of Lights is the great granddaddy of them all, as far as Austin Christmas lights go.
 For more than 50 years, the lights have been dazzling visitors of Zilker Park.
 There’s also a fun run that goes through the Trail of Lights, and right across the street is the Zilker Tree.
-The Trail is open November 29-January 3.
-This year the Fun Run is self-directed.
+The Trail is open December 8-23.
 Find the course map and register for the run on the site.
-There’s also a Trail of Lights preview party on November 28.

 This popular Austin holiday tradition happens at the Capitol building.
 The evening starts off at 6pm at the Capitol steps with a holiday sing-along.
 At 7pm the countdown to the lighting of the tree begins.
 Throughout the evening, Congress Avenue (downtown) will have various vendors, activities, and live music.